 You could scale this back and make it for your own dinner tonight, or leave it as is to feed a large crowd.
 It does need to be refrigerated for at least two hours and could go for up to 24.
 Perfect for making ahead and worrying about one less thing when it’s time to walk out the door!

-6 cups fresh broccoli florets (chop larger florets ones into smaller pieces)
+- 6 cups fresh broccoli florets (chop larger florets into smaller pieces)

 - 1 cup yogurt or mayonnaise (homemade version here)

 - 10 slices bacon (you decide on the nitrates, approx ½ lb pre-cooking weight)

 - Cook bacon, crumble and set aside.

 - Combine broccoli, onion and raisins in a large bowl.
 In a smaller bowl, wisk vinegar, sugar and yogurt/mayonnaise.
 Add dressing to broccoli and combine well.
 Refrigerate 2-24 hours.

 - Add sunflower seeds and bacon before serving.